 The main usage of the logos was to be on the spine of books so it was imperative for the designs to be simple and work at a small size.

 My design for the Uniform Press took inspiration from UK army insignia and used the three chevrons of a Sergeant reversed out.
 The top chevron was then manipulated into an angular 'U' for Uniform Press and the remaining chevrons can also be viewed as pages of an open book, reinforcing both the intended usage (for book publications) and the content (military history).
-The font used for the Uniform Press was the classic Gill Sans which was popularly used during WWII, further enhancing the military history aspect of the design.

 The aim of the logo for the Unity Press was overall to be more simple and elegant as the word unity commonly invokes clichéd images of people holding hands.
 Again, there is an emphasis on the letter 'U' in the design and it is contained in a circle to epitomise the idea of unity.